humberto-jr/catalyst/modules/README.md

 **input.h**: Provides the `input` namespace and the basic `input::keyword()` and `input::argument_line()` functions for the search of keywords/values in the `std::cin` and of flags/values in the `argv` list of input parameters, respectively.

-**math.h**: Provides the `math` namespace and various routines and types to handle special math functions, constants, quadratures, etc. It serves mostly as a frontend for [GSL](https://www.gnu.org/software/gsl/).
+**math.h**: Provides the `math` namespace and various routines and types to handle special math functions, constants, quadratures, interpolation etc. It serves mostly as a frontend for [GSL](https://www.gnu.org/software/gsl/).

 **file.h**: Provides the `file` namespace, some helper functions, and the main types `file::input` and `file::output` for simplified reading and writing to disk files, respectively.